 On the top floor is another bedroom, currently designed as a home cinema.
 Conservation skylights are set into the pitch, and an arched casement window opens to the gardens at the rear.
 The walls and the ceiling have been painted a matt charcoal colour, and beautiful, silvered hand-stencilling lends a sense of subtle nighttime glamour to the room.

 At the end of the garden is the studio.
 Clad in weatherboard, the building has a pitched roof and arched windows that echo those on the rear of the main house.
-Due to its current use as an artist’s studio, the space is exceptionally light care of with a trio of roof lights set into the ceiling and a bank of windows.
+The space is exceptionally light care of with a trio of roof lights set into the ceiling and a bank of windows.
 There is also a WC.
-The space has planning approved for conversion to a separate residential unit.

 The Great Outdoors